workflow-rs/workflow-rs/macro-tools/README.md

-## WORKFLOW-MACRO-TOOLS
+## `workflow-macro-tools`

-Part of the [WORKFLOW-RS](https://github.com/workflow-rs) application framework.
+Part of the [`workflow-rs`](https://github.com/workflow-rs) application framework.

 ***

-Functionality used by Workflow project macros.
+Functionality used by the `workflow-rs` project macros.

-Currently includes:
+## Features

-* Attributes - functionality to parse and extract macro attributes
+* Attributes - helper functionality to parse and extract macro attributes